rupeshtiwari/future-blogs/_posts/2022-04-16-introduction-to-azure-fundamentals.md

   - az-900
 ---

 > Can you describe **basic concepts** of cloud computing?
 Is Azure **right solution** for your business needs?
 How can you create your Azure **subscription** today?
 I will explain all in this article.
-This is 1st article on "**Azure Fundamentals part 1: Describe core Azure concepts**".
+This is the 1st article on "**Azure Fundamentals part 1: Describe core Azure concepts**".

 ![](https://i.imgur.com/bJhy0o9.png)